openfga/openfga.dev/blog/stronger-consistency-options-announcement.md

 ## Future work

 [Google Zanzibar](https://zanzibar.academy) features a consistency token called `Zookies`, returned from write operations.
 This token can be stored in a resource table and specified in subsequent query API calls.
-OpenFGA plans to introduce a similar feature in future releases.
+We are considering introducing a similar feature in future releases.

 ## We want your feedback!